 - Notice the moment

 Do it everyday.
-Your body and your baby will thank you.
+Your body, your nervous system and your baby will thank you.

 Spontaneity is the ability to respond primally to the unpredictable.
 It is a perfect tool for labor.
 In our current lives, few of us have much spontaneity.
 To be comfortably spontaneous, to response primally, in the moment, we need practice.
 Yes, practicing spontaneity is an oxymoron, but it is important.
 You can put yourself in positions where you can practice spontaneity -playing with a two year old, singing in the shower, making love with your partner, tickling your puppy, cooking without a recipe… Please, make time every day to respond spontaneously to something around you, even if it is as simple as licking the last drop of ice cream from your bowl.

 Labor is easier if you have practice being in the moment.

 Labor is hardly ever what you expect, so the ability to respond spontaneously is important.